 They are a tasty deep-fried appetizer to stimulate your taste bud.
 And like many other dishes, Briouats are popular during the month of Ramadan.

 8. Khobz (Moroccan Bread)

 Khobz is a round bread with significant popularity in this nation.
-However, their origin was from the Middle East, but nowadays, you can find many similar versions of Khobz around North African and Middle Eastern countries.
+Although their origin was from the Middle East, nowadays, you can find many similar versions of Khobz around North African and Middle Eastern countries.

 Another name of Khobz is Kesra, or Agroum in the Berber language.
 They are a kind of flatbread with a specific round shape, but Khobz is normally thicker than traditional flatbread (around 1-inch thickness).